mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 By default, you can only reference nodes present in the current model.
 Dependencies add other models and modules that you can reference from the current model.

-Models listed as Dependencies of `Model A` need to be contained within Modules listed in the Dependencies (including transitive entries) of the Module containing this Model.
+Models listed as dependencies of Model $A$ need to be contained within modules listed in the dependencies (including transitive entries) of the module containing this model.
 Example:

 ```kroki-plantuml
 @startuml